kcabading/flagmaster/README.md

 https://flagmaster.vercel.app

 ## Features
-- Play the game in different mode and difficulty levels
+- Play the game in different mode (Multiple, Fill in the blanks, Give me 5) and difficulty levels (Easy, Medium, Hard).
-- Use powerups to help you in the game
+- Use powerups to help you in the game.
-- Finish different challenges
+- Finish different challenges.
-- Battle other players ( in-progress)
+- Battle other players ( in-progress).
-- Leaderboards
+- Leaderboards.

 ## Tech
 - NextJS - Frontend and APIs